rcarrata/rh-dev-cicd/pipeline-tutorial-proxy/README.md

 $ oc new-project pipelines-tutorial
 ```

+NOTE: Be careful with your LimitRanges because the pods of the Tasks needed at least 1G per container in several steps (build mainly).

 OpenShift Pipelines automatically adds and configures a ServiceAccount named pipeline that has sufficient permissions to build and push an image.
 This service account will be used later:

 ```